-UAE is performed by a radiologist (who specialises in interpreting X-rays and scans).
-It works by blocking the blood vessels that supply blood to the fibroids, causing them to shrink.
+UAE is carried out by a radiologist (a specialist doctor who interprets X-rays and scans).
+It involves blocking the blood vessels that supply the fibroids, causing them to shrink.

-During the procedure, a chemical is injected through a small tube (catheter), which is guided by X-ray through a blood vessel in your leg.
-It is carried out under local anaesthetic, which means you will be awake but the area being treated will be numbed.
+During the procedure, a special solution is injected through a small tube (catheter), which is guided by X-ray through a blood vessel in your leg.
+It's carried out under local anaesthetic, so you'll be awake but the area being treated will be numbed.

-Following a UAE, you will need to stay in hospital for 24 to 36 hours.
-When you leave hospital, you will be advised to rest for one to two weeks.
+You'll usually need to stay in hospital a day or two after having UAE.
+When you leave hospital, you'll be advised to rest for one to two weeks.

 Endometrial ablation is a relatively minor procedure that involves removing the lining of the womb.
-It is mainly used to reduce heavy bleeding in women with fibroids, but it can also be used to treat small fibroids in the womb lining.
+It's mainly used to reduce heavy bleeding in women without fibroids, but it can also be used to treat small fibroids in the womb lining.

-The affected womb lining can be removed in a number of ways, for example by using laser energy, a heated wire loop, microwave heating or hot fluid in a balloon.
+The affected womb lining can be removed in a number of ways – for example, by using laser energy, a heated wire loop, or hot fluid in a balloon.

-The procedure can be carried out under local or general anaesthetic.
-It is fairly quick to perform, taking around 20 minutes, and you can often go home the same day.
+The procedure can be carried out either under local anaesthetic or general anaesthetic.
+It's fairly quick to perform, taking around 20 minutes, and you can usually go home the same day.

 You may experience some vaginal bleeding and tummy cramps for a few days afterwards, although some women have bloody discharge for three or four weeks.

-While it may still be possible to get pregnant after having endometrial ablation, the procedure is not recommended for women who wish to have more children.
-This is because the risk of serious problems, such as miscarriage, is high.
+It may still be possible to get pregnant after having endometrial ablation, but the procedure isn't recommended for women who want to have more children because the risk of serious problems, such as miscarriage, is high.

-There are also two newer techniques for treating fibroids, which use magnetic resonance imaging (MRI).
+There are also two relatively new techniques for treating fibroids that use magnetic resonance imaging (MRI).
 They are: